JohnUiterwyk/GeneticVision/README.md

 ### Load Configuration File
 Load settings from a JSON formatted configuration file.
-Please note that **image and population paths within a config file are relative to the config file containing directory** unless the rootPath option is set.
+Please note that **image and population paths within a config file are relative to the config file containing directory** unless the cat Path option is set.

 Command line usage: `--config path/to/config`
 Option argument type: _string_